charleskoffler/clprolf/README.md

 MAIN GOAL IN SIMOL DESIGN: AID TO EASILY AND WITH FUN MAKE POSSIBLE WRITING WHAT WE THINK IMPOSSIBLE OR HARD One of the main goal, or perhaps the most important goal in simol, when designing it, was to make possible to write programs that we would think quite impossible or very hard to write.
 The approach to master and make intuitive and fun the objects and class components aims to make almost totally direct or intuitive the programming task.
 Writing code with pleasure and fun, make it interesting, all this should be permitted with simol approach.
 While aiding in thinking of one solution to solve the writing problems, simol aims to aid in eventually seeing all other possible solutions.
 Indeed all the possible interpretations should help to bring different ways to solve the problem, and mastering it.
 The conception of the applications should become more human-like and manageable.

+HELPS JAVA WRITING ALONG (OR C# AND PHP)
+The simol framework could bring an interesting solution for those who want to make easier java code writing.
+This is of course also possible with the C# and PHP versions.
+The simol framework brings solutions for coding with ease and fun, while keeping a great codebase quality.
+Teaching is concerned, but we're talking for other programmers too, who would look for such facilitating solutions.
+Scientists could be concerned, but computer scientists and developers too, who could look for concrete and easy solutions for programming.

 SIMOL FOR BEGINNERS, A WAY TO KEEP OBJECT-ORIENTED MINDSET Simol frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
 For example, the SimuRealWorldObj class, or CompatInterfVersion interface.